 File Transfer Protocol, or FTP, is a method of transferring files from one location to another.
-For our purposes, it refers to a location accessible over the internet via an address starting ftp://
+For our purposes, it refers to a location accessible over the internet via an address starting ftp://, ftps:// or sftp://

-Tradebox doesn't provide the FTP location for you to use with Tradebox.
+We don't provide an FTP location for you to use with Tradebox.
 If you don't already use an FTP for anything, the company that hosts your website will be normally able to set one up for you.
 Alternatively, try searching the web for FTP hosts.

 You can view and download files from your FTP using a web browser like Google Chrome, but normally adding or amending files on FTP requires an FTP application like Filezilla.

 An FTP isn't necessary for a CSV channel in Tradebox, but they're often used in conjunction with a script or cron job on your webstore that will automatically generate the CSV file containing the orders and store it on the FTP location at a certain interval, e.g. hourly.
 Tradebox will then check this location as part of its normal routine and when it detects a new file, download it and read the orders.
 In short, if you want Tradebox to perform an unmanned download without a user needing to do anything, you'll need an FTP server.